kylebsingh/essential-macos/README.md

 My Essential Content for MacOS

 ## Terminal
-* [iTerm2](https://iterm2.com/) - iTerm2 is a replacement for Terminal and the successor to iTerm
+* [iTerm2](https://iterm2.com/) - iTerm2 is a replacement for Terminal and the successor to iTerm.
+Tmux built in.
 * [oh-my-zsh](https://ohmyz.sh/) - oh-my-zsh is an open source, community-driven framework for managing your Zsh configuration.
 * [powerlevel10k](https://github.com/romkatv/powerlevel10k) - zsh theme of choice.